 In part, this lackluster uptake stems from the ubiquity of Google and our own familiarity with these posts — many businesses assume that Google’s algorithms will pick and place relevant data automatically.
 In actuality, companies need to create and schedule their own My Business Posts.

 Here’s what you need to know about the best-kept secret of local SEO — and how to make My Business Posts work for your brand.

-What are Google Posts?
+What are Google My Business Posts?

 When crafting your Google Posts, you’ll have ample opportunity to grab your audience’s attention.
 You can describe your offer, product, or event in up to 300 words, upload an image, video, or GIF, and add call-to-actions to prompt product purchases, reservations, and newsletter signups.
 Your audience can share your Google Posts on social media too.

 To make sure your business is constantly publishing fresh content on their search results, Google sets a seven-day life span on each of your Google Posts.
 The only posts that won’t expire after seven days are ones promoting events, but they’ll disappear once the events end.

 Google Posts also has an analytics feature, which shows you how many impressions and clicks your posts get.
 This might seem like a limited amount of metrics, but they ultimately provide enough information to help you grasp which Google Posts resonated with your audience and which ones did not.

 It’s also worth noting that Google My Business listings are free to create, schedule, and post.